vapor/docs/docs/basics/validation.md

 }
 ```

-The `ZipCode` should conform to the `ValidatorResult` protocol, which defines the behavior expected from a custom validator.
+Next, conform the new type to `ValidatorResult`, which defines the behavior expected from a custom validator.

 ```swift
 extension ValidatorResults.ZipCode: ValidatorResult {